inodb/2014-5-metagenomics-workshop/source/assembly/qtrim.rst

 ======
 For quality trimming Illumina paired end reads we use the library sickle which trims reads from 3' end to 5' end using a sliding window.
-If the mean quality drops below a specified number remaining part of the read will be trimmed.
+If the mean quality drops below a specified number the remaining part of the read will be trimmed.

 Downloading a test set